 Please note: Undergraduate Students completing their degree requirements in January 2017, May 2017 or in August 2017 participate in the Commencement Ceremony.
 The date and time of the ceremony are to be determined.

 Students who document that they can complete all degree requirements in Summer 2017 will be granted a permit to march if they register and meet other requirements as prescribed by their College and secure a permit from their respective Associate Dean prior to the specified deadlines set forth annually.
 Application to graduate must be filed online with the Registrar’s Office by April 1 in order for the student's name to appear in the ceremony program.
-The permit must be brought to Pioneer Salute.
-If application and permit is secured after April 17 the student may still participate in the ceremony and have their name read at the ceremony.
+If application and permit is secured after April 12 the student may still participate in the ceremony and have their name read at the ceremony.
 Deadline for participation in the ceremony is May 15.